DEFRA/waste-tracking-service/docs/api-landing-page.md

 - be familiar with HTTP, RESTful services and JSON and OAuth
 - have received your client id and secret (by encrypted email)

-Note: The <font color="orange"><b>API Code</b></font> and <font color="orange"><b>organisationApiId</b></font> is passed during the Receiver's manual onboarding process and input into the API service manually.
+Note: The <font color="orange"><b>API Code</b></font>/ <font color="orange"><b>organisationApiId</b></font> is passed during the Receiver's manual onboarding process and input into the API service manually.
 In any subsequent waste Receipt request, the submitted API Code is validated against the API Code that was manually input.
 This is used internally to authenticate a user, i.e. receiver.

 ### Authentication